-cephfs is a control utility for accessing and manipulating file layout and location data in the Ceph distributed file system.
+cephfs is a control utility for accessing and manipulating file layout and location data in the Ceph distributed storage system.

 Choose one of the following three commands:

 Your applicable options differ depending on whether you are setting or viewing layout/location.

 Set the number of objects to stripe across

 Set the size of the objects to stripe across

 Set the pool (by numeric value, not name!) to use

 Set the preferred OSD to use as the primary